 - Academic Tutoring

-- Students must meet with STAR Program Advisor regularly and complete and Academic Plan
+- Students must meet with STAR Program Advisor at least twice a term and complete an Academic Success Plan.

 - Students must be enrolled in writing and math every term until they reach program-level requirements.

-- Students must meet with their Early Outreach Specialist at least 3 times a term.
+- Students must meet with a tutor at least 3 times a term.

 Eligibility Requirements